RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 ## Swagger

-Telemetry Analytics API natively support the Open API (formerly Swagger) API documentation format.
-It also integrates a version of Swagger UI, a nice tool to display the API documentation in a user friendly way.
+Telemetry Analytics API natively support the **Open API** (formerly Swagger) API documentation format.
+It also integrates a version of **Swagger UI**, a nice tool to display the API documentation in a user friendly way.
 You can access to Swagger UI implementation using the following url from a web browser:

 ```
 http://hostname:port/swagger